vlariono/PSAsbUtils/README.md

 Set-AsbDefaultConnection -Connection $connection
 ```

+## Receive messages from a queue

-2. Peek messages from a queue
+1. Peek messages from a queue
 ```powershell
 Get-AsbMessage -Connection $connection -QueueName <queue>
 ```

-3. Receive message from q queue
+2. Receive message from q queue
 ```powershell
 $messages = Receive-AsbMessage -Connection $connection -QueueName <queue>
 ```

-4. Messages are received in PeekLock mode and need to be completed
+3. Messages are received in PeekLock mode and need to be completed
 ```powershell
 $messages|Complete-AsbMessage -Connection $connection
 ```